Big Brother (Australian TV series): Nine Network iteration (2012–2014)

 On 9 September 2011, it was reported and later confirmed that the Nine Network had signed a deal with Southern Star Group to bring the Australian version of Big Brother back.
 On 22 February 2012 it was confirmed that Dreamworld would be used again as the location for the 2012 series.

 The first episode of the revived series premiered on 13 August 2012 with its daily show airing five nights a week at a family-friendly timeslot of 7pm.

 After a successful season in 2012, Nine confirmed that the series would be renewed for Season 10 in 2013 during their Nine Network 2013 promotion and during the 2013 finale, host Sonia Kruger confirmed the series renewal for Season 11 in 2014 formally opening auditions.

 Second hiatus

-In 2018, "Big Brother" returned to Australia as Nine confirmed they would air the first season of Celebrity Big Brother US.
+In 2018, "Big Brother" returned to Australia as Nine confirmed they would air the first season of Celebrity Big Brother.
 Nine created a special logo for the show resembling the eye logo of Nine's iteration of Big Brother Australia that previously aired on the network.
 Episodes were "fast-tracked" and available on their streaming service 9Now shortly after their American airing with televised broadcast on 9Go! starting 11 February 2018.
 Due to low ratings episodes were moved from the 9:30 pm timeslot to 11:30 pm effective 14 February 2018.
 No further American seasons of Big Brother aired.

 On 1 April 2018, a highly publicised April Fools prank by the Australian television news blog TV Tonight reported the return of Big Brother on Ten with Lisa Wilkinson to host.